Low Sugar Blueberry Jam - Blueberry Pizzazz Jam

-We sampled some different spices and made this wonderful Blueberry Pizzaz Jam (Chloe named it herself!) and if you think canning is hard….then I beg to differ.
+We sampled some different spices and made this wonderful Blueberry Pizzazz Jam (Chloe named it herself!) and if you think canning is hard....then I beg to differ.
 This jam is so easy a 10 year old made it!
 (Read more by clicking here.)

-Citrus and spices turns this from an ordinary blueberry jam into a blueberry jam with PIZZAZ, hence the name Blueberry Pizzaz!
-It’s a delicious and delicate blueberry jam that is a delight to your palette, perfect on a croissant and super easy to make!
+Citrus and spices turns this from an ordinary blueberry jam into a blueberry jam with PIZZAZZ, hence the name Blueberry Pizzazz!
+It's a delicious and delicate blueberry jam that is a delight to your palette, perfect on a croissant and super easy to make!

 - 5 cups blueberries